qooxdoo/qooxdoo/docs/development/README.md

 ## Solving common app development requirements

-See [here](howto/) for a list of tasks that typically need to be solved during the development of a Qooxdoo application.
+See [the HOWTO](howto/) for a list of tasks that typically need to be solved during the development of a Qooxdoo application.

 ## Dos and Donts